joshmaxsilverman/joshmaxsilverman.github.io/_posts/2018-01-21-Bridged-Islands.md

 from ortools.constraint_solver import pywrapcp
 ```

 We encode the maps in two parts.
-The first is a list of the coordinates of every island in the map (which is an 11 by 8 grid), and the second is a dictionary data structure assigning to the coordinates of each sign a list of four numbers, which are the north, south, east and west numbers on the sign:
+The first is a list of the coordinates of every island in the map (which is an 11 by 8 grid), and the second is a dictionary data structure assigning to the coordinates of each sign a list of four numbers, which are the north, south, east and west numbers on the sign (0 means there is no number):

 ```python
 Width = 11